Right to Rent legislation means that your landlord must check that you're legally allowed to live in the UK before beginning your tenancy.

 - The tenancy agreement isn’t in writing

-There are some exclusions to this and you only have to prove your right to rent a property if you’re renting it as your main home.
-So make sure you know the legislation and how it relates to the house you’d like to rent.
+You only have to prove your right to rent a property if you’re renting it as your main home.
+So make sure you know the legislation and how it relates to the property you’d like to rent.

-The simplest way for a landlord to check that you do have the right to live here is by checking your passport and making a copy of it, which is why they’re asking for it.
+The simplest way for a landlord to check that you do have the right to live here is by checking your passport, which is why they’re asking to see it.
 It’s important to understand that they have the right to do so and that you can’t legally rent the property without providing this proof to your landlord.

 What if I don’t have a passport?

 Understandably, not everyone has a passport.
 If you don’t have one, there’s no need to fear.
-You’ll just need to show similar documents that prove that you do have the right to live here.
+You’ll just need to show similar documents proving you have the right to live here.
 As such, you’ll have to provide original copies of at least two of the following: